- 🥇

 availability is an operational/compliance question, not a vibe question

-Polymarket currently publishes geographic restriction information in its own help center and documentation.
+Polymarket publishes geographic restriction information in its help center and documentation.

 Official sources:

-Those sources are the correct starting point because they are closer to the platform’s current compliance state than recycled third-party summaries.
+Those sources are the right starting point because they are closer to the platform’s current compliance position than recycled third-party summaries.

 As reflected in Polymarket’s own documentation, the platform’s restricted-country list includes: